Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 >**Note:** Solely use GitHub and GitHub Actions for CI/CD; no usage of Azure DevOps or any external CI/CD services.

-1. **Repository Setup:**
+1. **Setup a GitHub repository:**
-   - Create a new public repository on GitHub for the .NET application.
+   - Create a new GitHub repository with public access permission.
-   - Initialize the repository with a basic .NET application structure or use an existing codebase.
+   - You are provided with an e-commerce application named Contoso Traders which needs to be deployed and hosted in Azure.
+   - You can navigate to `C:\Workspaces\lab\aiw-devops-with-github-lab-files` directory and find the complete code base of the application.
+   - Using Visual Studio code, connect to the GitHub repository which you created in earlier step and push the application code base to your GitHub repository.

-2. **Setup CI/CD Workflow with GitHub Actions:**
+2. **Setup CI/CD Workflow:**

+   - Create GitHub secrets with same name as mentioned below.
+      - **SQL_PASSWORD** - You need to store ADO.NET connection string of your SQL database in this secret.
+      - **SERVICEPRINCIPAL** - create a secret to store service principal details.
+You can find the details in Environment details tab of your environment.
+      - **ENVIRONMENT**: create a secret to store the deployment ID.
+You can find the details in Environment details tab of your environment.
+   - In GitHub repository, navigate to  **.github/workflow** where you will be able find the yaml workflow.
+This YAML file is partially updated, you need to update the YAML files with right steps and complete the workflow.
+This workflow should deploy the application into Azure.

+3. **Deploy the application using GitHub Actions:**
-   -  Create a GitHub Actions workflow file (e.g., **.github/workflows/main.yml**) to automate the CI/CD process.
+   - Use GitHub Actions and run the workflow file which you updated in previous task.
-   -  Implement a workflow that includes steps for building the .NET application.
-   -  Add necessary steps for running tests to ensure the application's stability.

-3. **Deployment Setup:**
+4. **Test the application and perform rolling updates:**
+   - Navigate to Azure portal and check the application status using Azure Endpoint.
-   - Configure the workflow to deploy the .NET application using GitHub Actions.
+   - Update the workflow file to intitate Action run on changes to the GitHub repository.
-   - Use appropriate deployment strategies such that the application is deployed over Azure.

-4. **Integration Testing and Feature Modification:**
-   - Modify an existing feature or add a new feature to the .NET application codebase.
-   - The modified/added feature must be integrated seamlessly with the existing application functionalities.

 ## Success criteria:
 To complete this challenge successfully:

-- The application must be deployed using VS Code which supports GitHub Actions.
-- A new repository must have been created.
-- **CI/CD Implementation**: The CI/CD pipeline should be established using GitHub Actions, encompassing build, test, and deployment stages effectively.
-- **Deployment Accuracy**: The application must be successfully deployed using GitHub Actions, and the chosen deployment strategy should align with the project's requirements.
-- **Code Modification**: Clear adherence to best practices are expected for any modifications made to the codebase, ensuring seamless integration of new features.
+- Verify the GitHub Action, all the jobs should be completed without any error.
+- Verify the deployment and hosting of the Contoso Traders application in Azure.

 ## Additional Resources: